Robert Williams Daniel: Survivor of the RMS Titanic

-Daniel boarded the RMS Titanic in Southampton as a first-class passenger on the morning of 10 April 1912 to return to Philadelphia from a business trip to London.
+Daniel boarded the RMS Titanic in Southampton as a first-class passenger for what would be his fifth transatlantic crossing on the morning of 10 April 1912 to return to Philadelphia from a business trip to London.
 He paid £30 10s (approximately USD$3,855 in 2020) for his ticket and was assigned one of the first-class staterooms at the forward end of Titanic's A-Deck.
+The number of the cabin Daniel occupied during the voyage is not known although he said he had an inside cabin.
+Titanic survivor Edith Rosenbaum who occupied stateroom A-11 was acquainted with Daniel, having met him previously in Cannes.
+She said that Daniel's stateroom was "around the corner" from hers.
 He brought along his champion French bulldog, named Gamin de Pycombe, which he had recently purchased for £150 (the equivalent of about $18,960 in 2020).
 Later that evening when the ship stopped in Cherbourg, Daniel sent a brief three-word telegram to his mother in Richmond to let her know he was "on board Titanic."

-His dog was lost in the sinking.
+His dog died in the sinking.

 Daniel survived the tragedy, though the exact manner of his escape from Titanic remains a mystery, and there is confusion over what lifeboat Daniel was rescued in.
 Press reports varied; at least one account claimed that he swam completely nude in the frigid North Atlantic for a number of hours before being hauled aboard a lifeboat barely conscious.
 It is much more plausible, given the below freezing water temperature, that Daniel simply climbed into one of the early lifeboats being launched from the starboard side of the stricken liner.
 At that point, few passengers thought the ship would actually sink and many were reluctant to board the lifeboats.
 As a result, seats in the lifeboats found few takers, and some left the ship less than half full.
 Some men were allowed into lifeboats filled with women and children, ostensibly to man the oars.

 Daniel himself never said which lifeboat he was rescued in, if he even knew.
 It may be that he was in more than one lifeboat between the time the ship sank and the arrival of the Carpathia, which could account for the confusion.
 It is possible that Daniel jumped from the sinking ship and found refuge on one of the collapsible lifeboats and was later transferred into another lifeboat such as lifeboat 4, which rescued five survivors directly from the sea after the sinking.
 When lifeboat 4 was lowered from Titanic, it had approximately 30 people aboard; by the end of the night, however, it had perhaps around 60 people aboard, most of whom were transferred into it from other boats.
 The Sinking of the Titanic quotes Charles Lightoller, who survived by clinging to overturned collapsible lifeboat B, as saying that after the sinking Daniel was rescued from the water by "a passing lifeboat".